Visiting at Trinity

 Some folks dress up to attend worship since this has been a part of their church tradition since they were young.
 Others don’t.
 Casual dress is more than appropriate for any gathering at Trinity.
 We believe you ought to feel comfortable.

-Our pastor, worship assistants and choir members wear vestments (robes).
+Our pastor (and at times the worship assistants and choir members) wears vestments (robes).
 For Lutherans, worship is, indeed holy – which means set apart from that which we encounter in our lives most of the rest of the week.
-The vestments worship leaders remind us our gathering is ‘something set apart from daily life.’
+The vestments on worship leaders remind us our gathering is ‘something set apart from daily life.’
 It is God’s time and our time to ‘listen, reflect, and engage’ in intentional Christian community.

 A user-friendly bulletin contains everything needed to encourage a meaningful experience worship experience, rooted in tradition, yet connected to the present.